 - For scholarly works appropriate for the SDR: Make a deposit and select the option to get a DOI.
 You can have your DOI in under fifteen minutes!

-- For large batches of content: Let's chat (doi-contact@lists.stanford.edu) about the available options and best approach.
+- For other Stanford-hosted content (one-offs or large batches): Reach us at doi-contact@lists.stanford.edu.
+Let's chat about the available options and best approach.

 Subscription service